Pythm/ad-Lightwand/README.md

 ### Use Adaptive Lighting instead of setting light data
 Use [Adaptive Lighting ](https://github.com/basnijholt/adaptive-lighting/tree/main) custom component to control your brightness and color control for automation, motion or mode with setting state to 'adaptive'.

 There is no need to configure Adaptive Lighting with 'detect_non_ha_changes' or 'take_over_control' when you set it up, if you only use Lightwand and Adaptive Lighting as automations for light.
+Lightwand is programmed to not change light if changed outside app until there is a change in sensors for room.
+If you change light manually then check Adaptive Lightings documetation for information if you need 'detect_non_ha_changes' or 'take_over_control'.
 Lightwand will set manual control with the provided "Adaptive Lighting" switch that you'll need to define.
 If a state or mode does not use Adaptive lighting Lightwand will update manual control to true, and then give back control when state is again `adaptive`.

 Automatic setting of Adaptive Lighting's "Sleep Mode" is also implemented if you prefer to have a dimmed light instead of turning it completely off during night.
 All you need to do is define the `adaptive_sleep_mode` switch, and have one of the states in automation, motionlight or modes beeing `adaptive`.
 The switch will then be activated when night mode is called and keep light at a minimum as configured in Adaptive light, instead of turning it off.
 This applies to both `night` and `night_` + appName modes.